ndkv/capsule-coin/README.md

 2. create an account
 3. switch to the `Rinkeby` network
 4. send us (@ndkv) your account address and we will swiftly transfer 100 Capsule Coins (CECs).

-5. Go to the [Capsule Coin Ðapp](https://ndkv.github.io/capsule-coin) to verify that you posses sublime Capsule Coins!
-6. (Planned) Share your coins with other friends through the `Transfer` tab in the Capsule Coin Ðapp.
+That's it!

+## Thanks...
+I guess.
+Now what? 🙄

+Go to the mega awesome [Capsule Coin Ðapp](https://ndkv.github.io/capsule-coin), unlock your Metamask account and be awed by them coinz! 🤯

+Make sure to bookmark our Ðapp because in the future you will be able to

+- share your coins with others!
+- see a list of accounts that have Capsule Coins!

+Can you collect the most coins?

 ## Is this for real, tho? 🤔

 Yes, we are extremely passionate about our vision and dedicated to executing it swiftly.
 Verify for yourself:

 - inspect the underlying [Smart Contract](https://github.com/ndkv/capsule-coin/blob/master/contracts/CapsuleCoin.sol) in this repository
-- inspect the deployed contract on the [Ethereum Rinkeby blockchain](https://rinkeby.etherscan.io/address/0x138db7ce2af44c6c3ccb1589dfe223f15a7ef750).
+- inspect the deployed contract on the [Ethereum Rinkeby blockchain](https://rinkeby.etherscan.io/address/0x138db7ce2af44c6c3ccb1589dfe223f15a7ef750)
-- inspect the [Node.js script](https://github.com/ndkv/capsule-coin/blob/master/scripts/CapsuleCoin.js) we use to distribute the coins.
+- inspect the [Node.js script](https://github.com/ndkv/capsule-coin/blob/master/scripts/CapsuleCoin.js) we use to distribute the coins
 - verify that the account holding the Capsule Coins is [actually distributing them](https://rinkeby.etherscan.io/address/0x245f73498be5c1767570d687263c6ef368df62cd#tokentxns).
-- inspect our Ðapp's [source code](https://github.com/ndkv/capsule-coin/tree/gh-pages) over in the `gh-pages` branch.
+- inspect our Ðapp's [source code](https://github.com/ndkv/capsule-coin/tree/gh-pages) over in the `gh-pages` branch
+- read on for detailed (and serious) instructions on how to create your very own coin

 See, we mean business!

-# I'd like to collab! 🙋
+# I'd like a coin and a Ðapp of my own, please! 🙋

 Great, let's get you started.
+In the following we'll show you how to craft a smart contract, publish it to the Ethereum test network and interact with it with JavaScript.

+Head over to the [gh-pages branch](https://github.com/ndkv/capsule-coin/tree/gh-pages) to get your hands on our Ðapp's source code. Ðapps are decentralized applications that run in the web browser and can interact with the Ethereum network. Ðapps.
+Are.
+The.
+Future.

 ## Basic workflow

+To deploy a smart contract on the Ethereum network we need to

 1. write a contract in Solidity
 2. compile the contract
-3. publish the contract to the blockchain
+3. publish the contract to the network

-4. interact with your contract instance
+Afterwards we can interact with it through e.g. Node.js scripts or a Ðapp.

 ## Truffle

-Truffle is JavaScript framework for crafting, deploying and interacting with smart contracts.
+Truffle is a JavaScript framework for crafting, testing and deploying smart contracts.
 It makes the whole process much more bearable than going at it with Ethereum's stock tooling.

     npm install -g truffle